 The Lost Sense of Belonging

-When we are truly at home within ourselves it will be reflected in our capacity to more easily access states of compassion, patience, and a shared investment in the greater good.
+To be truly at home with our true nature as humans requires that we enhance our natural capacity to access states of compassion, patience, and a shared investment in the greater good.

-I have spent 30 years exploring this journey or circular process that keeps asking us to remember and return to our roots.
+For 30 years, I have been exploring this cyclical journey to remember and return to our true roots as humans.

-As humans, we come from a lineage of ancestors who understood the power of connection and interdependence.
+Our lineage of ancestors understood the relationship between connection and interdependence.
 They knew how to follow the rhythms of the seasons, listen to the needs of their communities, and gather in service of the whole.

 Together, they expanded—both individually and collectively—maintaining a delicate balance between personal needs and the well-being of the tribe.
 In times of pain or contraction, they leaned on one another, ensuring that suffering was not carried alone.